Skip to main content

 Overview

-We have been transitioning from physical immigration documents to eVisas for the past 6 years, and they are tried and tested, with millions of people now successfully using eVisas.
-Since 31 October 2024, successful visa applicants who would have received a biometric residence permit (BRP) in the past have got an eVisa.
+We have been transitioning from physical immigration documents to eVisas for the past six years, they are tried and tested, with millions of people now successfully using eVisas.
+Since 1 November 2024, successful visa applicants who would previously have received a biometric residence permit (BRP) now receive an eVisa.

-Since eVisa rollout activities began in March 2024, with physical immigration document holders encouraged to access their eVisa, by the end of January 2025 over 4 million people had created an online (UKVI) account to access their eVisa, with the latest statistics published here on GOV.UK on 27 February 2025.
+In March 2024 we began inviting BRP and legacy document holders to create UKVI accounts to access their eVisas.
+By the end of April 2025 over 4.3 million people had created an online (UKVI) account to access their eVisa, with the latest statistics published here on GOV.UK on 22 May 2025.
 Further statistics will be published in due course.

 What is an eVisa?